 Why this is important

-The purpose of a strategy is simply to answer this question: How can a company change to be more successful?
+The purpose of a communications strategy is simply to answer this question: How can a company change the way it communicates to be more successful?

 The operative word here is change.
 But change for the better is difficult to achieve if the strategy is unfounded in consumer insight or industry data.
 It’s also difficult to engage people in your strategy if it’s not accessible and compelling.

 A well-articulated strategy should tell a story in the same way that any movie or book does.
 There’s a depiction and acknowledgement of the present situation.
 Then there’s the breakdown, innovation, shift or shock that disrupts the situation and is the driver of change.
-The response to this shock is the change itself and there’s resolution and acknowledgement or measurement.
+The response to this shock is the change itself.
+Resolution, acknowledgement and measurement are the actions that ‘lock in’ the desired shift and ensure it becomes part of an ongoing process of evolution and improvement.

 The construct for a strategic communications plan